Electronic Batch Registration Format

 EBR is a much better approach when registering with the aforementioned societies compared to registering through their web portals, especially if registrations contain writers and publishers in more than one.
 EBR beats web portals.

 There is currently only one real advantage of EBR over CWR.
 It can be edited in Excel and other spreadsheet software, requiring no specialised tools.
 This is, however, a diminishing advantage as CWR-capable solutions are available for free or at a fraction of the costs compared to a few years ago.
-It is loosing to CWR as the simplest format.
+It is loosing to CWR.

 Being much simpler than CWR, EBR is by no means simple with 646 columns in the full template.
 It is cumbersome to manage, especially with multiple publishers and even more if some of them are administrators and sub-publishers.

-It holds no data about mechanical or sync rights, so it is pretty useless as-is even for submissions to DSPs.
+It holds no data about mechanical or sync rights, so it is pretty useless as-is for submissions to HFA or MLC or DSPs or to send data to sub-publishers.

 The biggest con, however, is that Excel provides no validation for EBR files, so errors are usually detected by the receiver and registrations are rejected.
 Then the publisher has to fix them and hope that there are no further errors.